La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab2.md

-Scientific notation is used in _gua\spi_ instead of the thousands and millions typical of English and in place of the metric prefixes; it is more compact and much easier to specify syntactically.
+<span class="latex">Scientific notation</span> is used in _gua\spi_ instead of the thousands and millions typical of English and in place of the metric prefixes; it is more compact and much easier to specify syntactically.

 This definition of a unit is reasonable mathematically since a physical unit of measure can be interpreted as a basis member of a 1-dimensional vector space of things having that dimension.
 For example, consider mass.
 Take the set of all things with mass, and take equivalence classes of things with equal mass.
 Those equivalence classes occupy, and can be extended to create, a 1-D vector space.
 Any single member is a basis, and a unit is a member selected by convention, e.g. _the_ standard kilogram.
 Now for the word, its referent could be the unit, but you have to multiply it by the number (e.g. 2.5 times grams), which makes expressions too wordy.
 So the unit word is defined as a math function that multiplies by the unit.

-In units of measure, the first argument occupants are not things but properties, e.g. masses of things, which are events, e.g. something is massive.
+In units of measure, the first argument occupants are not things but properties, e.g. masses of things, which are events, e.g. <span class="latex">something is massive</span>.
 The need for a predicate to go with the thing being measured is easiest to see in 3-D, e.g. the argument could be high, wide or deep but all are measured by the single dimension of meters.
 Then the unit becomes a modal case of the predicate.
 These examples show how to use MKS and provincial units:

 >